citp/privacy-policy-historical/o/or/ore/oregonpatchworks.com.md

-> *The following text is extracted and transformed from the oregonpatchworks.com privacy policy that was archived on 2013-08-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130817055724id_/http%3A//www.oregonpatchworks.com/OPW/PRIVY.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the oregonpatchworks.com privacy policy that was archived on 2014-05-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140527184536id_/http%3A//www.oregonpatchworks.com/OPW/PRIVY.php) for the most accurate reproduction.*

-# OregonPatchWorks.com Premium Emroidery Mall
+# OregonPatchWorks | Privacy Statement

 **_Information Collection, Use, and Sharing_**